Occasionally, running Everyday Reading feels like work.

 I hope it’ll help you pick out just the right thing for every bibliophile on your list.
 Especially if that bibliophile is you.

-22 gift ideas for book lovers
+22 gifts for book lovers

 I’d Rather Be Reading: The Delights and Dilemmas of the Reading Life by Anne Bogel